programmatix/JOakUmbrella/README.md

-# C to JVM
+# Overview
-Reads C source and compiles it into Java .class files so it can run on the JVM.
-Has ballooned into a number of problems related to creating, reading and even running JVM .class files.
+This has ballooned into a number of problems related to creating, reading and even running JVM .class files.

 ## Status
 Parser working well with quite complex source, probably a few bugs left.